-Some no long function and have been converted for other jobs now, such as public libraries and coffee shops.
+Some no longer function and have been converted for other jobs now, such as public libraries and coffee shops.

-As much as I loved to tidily organise and categorise things, I just couldn’t quite find a category for these items.
+As much as I love to tidily organise and categorise things, I just couldn’t quite find a category for these items.
 However, they are all equally worth doing on a visit to London.

 40. Go on a walking tour